-Andrew Dyson is both a cartoonist and columnist for the Melbourne Age and the Sunday Age.
+Andrew Dyson is a cartoonist and columnist for the Melbourne Age and the Sunday Age.

-John Farmer is a political cartoonist at the Hobart Mercury and Sunday Tasmanian.
+John Farmer is a political cartoonist for the Hobart Mercury and Sunday Tasmanian.

 Rocco Fazzari is a cartoonist for the Sydney Morning Herald.
 His illustrations also appear in the Sunday Age and the Sun-Herald.
-Fazzari also currently produces Rocco Blog-Go, a cartooning news-blog.
+Fazzari also produces political animations and Rocco Blog-Go, a cartooning news-blog.

 Matt Golding is a freelance cartoonist based in Melbourne.
-Golding draws political and gag cartoons on a weekly basis for the Sunday Age, the Melbourne Times and the Melbourne Weekly Magazine.
-He has won a Walkley award and five Stanley awards.
-His latest book is Three-Second Thoughts, 2009.
+Golding draws for the Sunday Age and various Fairfax community newspapers.
+He has won a Walkley award and six Stanley awards.
+His first book, Three-Second Thoughts, was published in 2009.

 Fiona Katauskas is a freelance cartoonist based in Sydney.
-Her work appears regularly in New Matilda, and she has been published in the Bulletin, the Sydney Morning Herald, the Australian, the Australian Financial Review, Chaser News and a range of other publications.
+Her work appears regularly on the ABC's Drum website at www.abc.net.au/thedrum/ and she has been published in New Matilda, the Sydney Morning Herald, the Australian, the Australian Financial Review, the Chaser and a range of other publications.

 Mark Knight is an editorial cartoonist for the Herald Sun and the Sunday Herald Sun.
 Knight previously worked for the Australian Financial Review and the Melbourne Herald.